bentian/corrdiff_output/README.md

 # 📌 Overview
-Toolset to generate CorrDiff experiment results by evaluating, processing, and visualizing weather model data.
+This project provides a set of tools to generate CorrDiff experiment results by evaluating, processing, and visualizing weather model data.
 It includes:

 - Masking datasets using landmasks
 - Computing metrics for regression and diffusion models